-First human rated test flight for India's Gaganyaan not in 2021
+First Human Rated Test Flight For India's Gaganyaan Not In 2021

 Subsequently, the GISAT-1 launch was slated for March 2021 but due to problems in the satellite's battery side, the flight got delayed and the battery was replaced.

-The Indian space agency had earlier said the 2,268 kg GISAT-1 would provide a real-time image of a large area of the region of interest at frequent intervals.
-It will also enable quick monitoring of natural disasters, episodic events and any short-term events.
+The Indian space agency had earlier said the 2,268 kg GISAT-1 would provide a real time image of a large area of region of interest at frequent intervals.
+It will also enable quick monitoring of natural disasters, episodic events and any short-term events. —IANS